Changissnz/nu_merchant_principal/README.md

-issue of untangling the mind from the force labeled pride, and of handling alterations to the external factors believed to aid in the host's self-generation of pride, and last but not least, how much believability reception has of the testing.
+issue of untangling the mind from the force labeled pride, and of handling alterations to the external factors believed to aid in the host's self-generation of pride, and last but not least, the believability that reception has of the testing.
 And nothing is really so exact until it happens.
 For example, an assessor could destroy all of the belongings of a suspected host of pride.
 The host does not have to express offense, out